emrekuruu/llm-training-template/README.md

 # README.md

 ## 📘 Project Overview
-This template provides a clean, modular starting point for **individual researchers** looking to train, finetune, or run experiments on Hugging Face models using LoRA, Accelerate, and Hydra.
+This template provides a clean, modular starting point for **researchers** looking to train, finetune, or run ML experiments using Hydra, and Weights & Biases for configuration management.

-It is structured for flexibility, reproducibility, and rapid experimentation, while keeping the project lightweight and self-contained.
+It is framework-agnostic and works equally well for NLP, vision, tabular, or reinforcement learning tasks, can be integrated with Sklearn, PyTorch, Tensorflow or HuggingFace pipelines.

 ---